thefrontside/playhouse/plugins/incremental-ingestion-backend/README.md

-# @frontside/backstage-plugin-incremental-ingestion-backend
+# backend-incremental-ingestion

-The Incremental Ingestion Backend plugin provides Incremental Entity Provider that can be used to ingest data from sources using `delta` mutations while retaining an orphan preventing mechanism provided by `full` mutations.
+The Incremental Ingestion Backend plugin provides an Incremental Entity Provider that can be used to ingest data from sources using delta mutations, while retaining the orphan prevention mechanism provided by full mutations.

 ## Why did we create it?